-An open relay is a Simple Transfer Mail Protocol (SMTP) server that is improperly configured to allow the unauthenticated relay of email.
+An open relay is an improperly configured Simple Transfer Mail Protocol (SMTP) server allowing the unauthorized relay of email.
 Spammers can connect to the server and use it to send email while forging the sender information of the messages.

-Some blacklists actively target open relays to block the abusive practices of spammers who use these unsecured servers.
+Some blocklists actively target open relays to block the abusive practices of spammers who use these unsecured servers.
 To avoid the issue, it is common practice to disable the relay function altogether.

 How to check for open relays